 In need of a coat rack with a shelf DIY but don’t want to buy the normal, boring options?
 Here’s a great idea repurposing a ladder.

-What can you use to make a coat rack with shelf DIY?
+What can you use to make a DIY coat rack shelf?

 A ladder.
 It has two inbuilt shelves when it’s turned on its side.
 And is easy to add coat hooks to turn it into a coat rack.